In 2005, Ludvig Strigeus a Swedish software programmer single-handedly developed an internet revolution, in his free time.

 But today, the new approach is to run shorter 100 m sprints that allow reiterations and a more collaborative environment.
 The Agile methodology.

-Modern software is split up into several smaller components that are incrementally developed, rather than a one giant block.
+Modern software is split up into several smaller components that are incrementally developed, rather than one giant block.
 This new paradigm shift has made software development much more robust, adaptable, and efficient.

 Happily, our Software Development Company also uses the Agile methodology in all of our projects.